Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 The idea of duplex stainless steel dates back to the 1920s, with the first cast being made at Avesta in Sweden in 1930.
 However, it is only in the last 30 years that duplex steels have begun to “take off” significantly.
 This is mainly due to advances in steelmaking techniques, particularly concerning the control of nitrogen content.

 The standard austenitic steels like 304 (1.4301) and ferritic steels like 430 (1.4016) are relatively easy to make and fabricate.
 As their names imply, they consist mainly of one phase: austenite or ferrite.
-Although these types are fine for a wide range of applications, there are some important technical weaknesses in both types:
+Although these types are acceptable fine for a wide range of applications, there are critical technical weaknesses in both types:

 Austenitic – low strength (200 MPa 0.2% PS in solution annealed condition), low resistance to stress corrosion cracking